mostfunkyduck/incron-clamscan/README.md

 * Check journalctl for incron issues
 * Check `/var/log/incron-clamscan/incron-clamscan.log` for script/clamscan issues
-* This is very "works on my machine" code, so dependency issues may abound.
 * If notify-send is misbehaving, there may be an issue with the DISPLAY variable in the script